 Further, in 2018 a new operation was commenced in another subsidiary in India with effect from May 1, 2018.
 The activity conducted by this entity is generally entitled to a 100% reduction on its corporate income tax for the first five years of operation and a 50% reduction for the following five years.
 MAT is levied on book profits at an effective rate of 16.69% and can be carried forward for 15 years to be credited against corporate income taxes.
 One of the conditions for availment of this tax incentive is that the employees are required to work from specified designated premises.
-While this condition has been fulfilled previously, due to the changing work environment following the COVID-19 pandemic, the authorities have provided an option for companies to request for permission for a percentage of their employees to work from home and continue to avail of the incentives.
-An application was accordingly filed by this subsidiary and permission has been granted by the Indian tax authorities, allowing for up to 80% of the total workforce in such subsidiary to work from home.
-Accordingly, such permission is expected to ensure that the subsidiary continues to benefit from the tax incentive similar to prior years.
+While this condition has been fulfilled previously, due to the changing work environment following the COVID-19 pandemic, the authorities provided an exemption from this requirement for which an annual submission needs to be filed with the authorities.
+The submission has been currently filed for the period until December 31, 2024.